These liberal women are angry, engaged and ready to vote

 They are another sign of this year of the political woman, when record numbers of female candidates are standing for election.
 They are a sign of the need to be heard and to achieve results for women on the left, who took to the streets in protest after Donald Trump's inauguration.

-Their anger is being stoked by the rancorous Supreme Court nomination hearings of Judge Brett Kavanagh as accusations from decades ago mount against him.
+Their anger is being stoked by the rancorous Supreme Court nomination hearings of Judge Brett Kavanaugh as accusations from decades ago mount against him.

 But instead of the feelings of helplessness and confusion that reigned two years ago after Trump beat Hillary Clinton, they know now what to do.

-Note: Correction: This story has been updated to correctly identify that the dentist mentioned was born in Canada.